MahmoudEl-Husseni/BETR/README.md

 <a id='1'></a>
-# VectorNet Custom Implementation for Trajectory Prediction
+# BETR Implementation for Trajectory Prediction

 In this repository I have Implemented VectorNet: [Encoding HD Maps and Agent Dynamics from Vectorized Representation](https://arxiv.org/abs/2005.04259) paper.The implementation includes modifications to both the vector representation and the model architecture, reflecting my own vision for enhancing the original approach.